2014-15 General Catalog

-The College of Law Academic Achievement Program (AAP) helps make the most of their potential through the development of the academic skills necessary to succeed in law school.
-The services of the AAP are open to all law students, with a special emphasis on helping first-year students as they make the transition from successful undergraduate careers to the unique challenges of law study.
+The College of Law Academic Achievement Program (AAP) helps students make the most of their potential by developing the academic skills they will need in order to succeed in law school.
+AAP services are open to all law students, with a special emphasis on helping first-year students as they make the transition from successful undergraduate careers to the unique challenges of law study.
 AAP counselors are available to meet one-on-one with students to discuss academic skills and strategies.
-AAP coordinates programs on legal study skills and exam-taking as part of the 1L Core Series.
+AAP coordinates programs on legal study skills and exam taking as part of the 1L Core Series.
 In the spring semester, AAP convenes a voluntary small-group workshop series for first-year students.
-AAP also coordinates the First Year at Iowa (FYI) program which connects incoming students with upper-class student leaders during orientation and throughout the first year.
+AAP also coordinates the First Year at Iowa (FYI) program, which connects incoming students with upperclass student leaders during orientation and throughout the first year.

 The Citizen Lawyer Program (CLP) advances the College of Law's teaching and service missions.
 CLP is a teaching platform that enables students to advance their development of knowledge, values, and skills central to law as a professional calling.
 By offering a wide variety of opportunities each year for pro bono work, community service, and programs focusing on the issues, skills, and values that are critical to personal and professional success, CLP extends legal education beyond classrooms and clinical programs while engaging students directly in serving the college's mission of public service.